 They’re dependable and they’re very caring - like a friend

 Read Ron's story

-We felt the need for more help that was provided by the hospital, but we couldn’t put up with three, four, five people a day coming in.
+We felt the need for more help than was provided by the hospital, and we couldn’t put up with three, four, five people a day coming in.